wichayutdew/device-setup/notes/leetcode-cheatsheet.md

     **Complexity** Time: O(2n) // worst if magazine and ransomNote size is the same Space: O(n) // size of magazine

+### Climbing Stairs

+    _Default case_, if n <= 2 we can just return n since that's all the possible ways we know

+    **Solve**
+        1. we will use Dynamic programming to solve this question.
+        2. we know for a fact that n = 0 -> n = 2 we have n number of ways to climb stair, so we can just initiate dp array with that information
+        3. for n = 3 onwards, we will use previous knowledge to solve meaning, for 3 we can just combine ways of climbing of n= 1 and n= 2. then going forward we can just redo this and get the result of n staircase

+    **Compleity**: Time:O(n) Space:O(n)

 ### Longest Palindrome

     _Default case_, if the input string is length of 0 or 1 then it's